markgyoni/geopol/docs/Getting_Started/Factions.md

 If, through player death or players leaving a faction, territory count is greater than power the faction can be raided by enemies who can now destroy blocks in their enemy's territory and maybe even claim territory away from the faction.

+Power now has a maximum cap of 75 (this can be adjusted upon player feedback.

 ## Colored Armor
 The Coloured Armor mod is extremely important in many situations you may find yourself in GeoPol.